nishantgandhi99/website/content/quotes.md

 **Unknown:** "The desire to be different, makes all of us same.
 Irony!!!"

 **Unknown:** "Never take no for an answer in Business."

+**Meltdown: Why Our System Fail and What We Can Do About It, Chris Clearfield:** "The solution of complexity is not simplicity but transparency."